Pulmonary Function Test (PFTs)

 - The strength of the muscles you use for breathing

-Lung function tests may not show what is causing breathing problems, so your provider may order other tests, as well.
-Lung function tests are usually painless and rarely cause side effects.
-You may feel light headed for a short time, but usually not enough to interfere with your planned activities for the rest of the day.
+Pulmonary function tests (lung function tests) are usually painless and rarely cause side effects.
+You may feel light headed for a short time, but usually it will not interfere with your planned activities for the rest of the day.

 - You will be taken into a specially designed, lead-lined room, which prevents the energy from the X-rays from penetrating the walls and exposing people nearby.
 Generally, chest X-rays are taken with the patient in a standing position.

 - Exposures may be taken from the front and the side to provide different “views” to the doctor.
 After the technologist has determined that the images are technically satisfactory, you can leave.
 The images will be interpreted or “read” by a radiologist – a physician who has specialized training in the interpretation of images of the human body.
 A report of the interpretation will be sent to the provider who ordered the test.

 Routine diagnostic X-rays ordinarily produce no side effects, but repeated exposure to X-rays can cause some cell damage.
 Be sure to let the technologist know if you are pregnant.
 Although the adult body soon repairs itself from an exposure, greater damage is caused to young children and unborn fetuses.